gwhitson/ubuntu-setup/README.md

 and then ':LspInstall {name of coding language Ex: python, sh, c++}' or on any file you open, run ':LspInstall' and LSPZero will prompt you to install an LSP that matches the open file.
 You may need to install additional software to run certain LSP's

-sets sudo timeout to 4 hours as that is my preferred timeout length

 removes the setup script and any files left over